-6. Expanded Access/Compassionate Use for Pig Kidney Xenotransplants a serious or immediately life-threatening disease or condition when no comparable or satisfactory alternative therapy options are available.
+6. Expanded Access/Compassionate Use for Pig Kidney Xenotransplants to get access to a drug, biologic, or medical device outside of clinical trials when no other medical treatments are available.
 Pig kidney clinical trials should be conducted to accomplish the goal of obtaining valid and reliable data about the safety and efficacy of xenotransplantation.